-Buying a life insurance policy that includes chronic and critical living benefits could be the perfect solution, as these could also pay a claim to the policy beneficiary for a business owner that needs to sell as a result of a chronic or critical illness.
+Buying a life insurance policy that includes chronic or longterm care and critical living benefits could be the perfect solution, as these could also pay a claim to the policy owner when the partner needs to sell as a result of a chronic or critical illness.

 Buy-Sell Life Insurance As A Business Plan

 Buy sell agreement is an important part of many companies’ business plans, as it specifies what will happen if an owner passes away.

 In general, inheritance laws state that the deceased’s ownership interests automatically pass through the line of succession—most commonly to a living spouse or adult child when the co-owner dies.

 Yet this can wreak havoc on a business if the inheritor is not prepared to take on an active ownership role.

 Do You Want To Be In Business With Your Partner’s Spouse?

 Most owners will NOT want to be in business with the departed owners spouse or adult children!

 A buy sell agreement states that on the death of one owner, the other(s) will buy out that partner’s successor.